 Friends of Fulbright Finland Alumni Council

 The Friends of Fulbright Alumni Council was established in May 2015.
-As a working group, its purpose is to consider how to develop the American alumni program further through gatherings, enhanced communication, FoFF Alumni Enrichment Award support and development, and other topics as suggested by alumni.
-The Council consists of 6-8 American alumni of the Finnish Fulbright program, recruited from throughout the U.S. and representing all the different grant programs.
+As an advisory and working group, its purpose is to consider how to develop the U.S. alumni program further through gatherings, enhanced communication, FoFF Alumni Enrichment Award support and development, and other topics as suggested by alumni.
+The Council consists of up to ten U.S. alumni of the Finnish Fulbright program, recruited from throughout the U.S. and representing all the different grant programs.

 Current Council Members